 The third mindset that leading marketers share is their commitment to experimentation and testing.
-We often think of experimenting in terms of fine-tuning optimizations, like A vs. B and so on.
+We often think of experimenting in terms of fine-tuning optimisations, like A vs. B and so on.
 But, we've learned that leading marketers take their investment in testing further.
 Leading marketers are more than twice as likely to conduct strategic experiments than the mainstream.7

-"Optimization vs. testing.
+"Optimisation vs. testing.
 These two words are overlapped too often.
 In digital, optimization is best practice; you look at what's going on and you constantly try to find ways to improve.
 However, testing is still one of the most underused practices.
 It requires starting with a hypothesis, and then going to digital to prove it out."

 — Jeremy Hull, iProspect